Financial Results

 Consolidated Statement of Financial Position

-• increase in property, plant and equipment by approximately $1.9 million, primarily due to capital expenditure of approximately $3.2 million incurred for the acquisition of a freehold office-cum-warehouse freehold building in Selangor, Malaysia (the “Property”), along with ongoing enhancements to farms and other facilities in Singapore and overseas, which was partially offset by depreciation charge during the current financial period.
+- increase in property, plant and equipment of approximately $4.2 million, primarily due to capital expenditure of approximately $3.3 million incurred for the acquisition of a freehold office-cumwarehouse freehold building in Selangor, Malaysia (the “Property”), as well as ongoing enhancements to farms and other facilities in Singapore and overseas, which was partially offset by depreciation charges recognised during the current financial year.

 The above increases were partially offset by -

-• decrease in trade and other receivables outstanding by $0.8 million, primarily due to a $0.5 million grant reimbursement received following the completion of an IT digitalisation project during the current financial period, coupled with a reduction of approximately $0.3 million in advance payments to suppliers for purchases.
+- decrease in trade and other receivables outstanding by $0.7 million, primarily due to a receipt of $0.5 million grant reimbursement following the completion of an IT digitalisation project during the 1st half of 2025, coupled with a reduction in advance payments to suppliers for purchases.

-• decrease in cash and cash equivalents of approximately $0.5 million, attributed to payments for purchases, the settlement of trade and non-trade liabilities, bonus payments to employees, and the cash outflows related to the acquisition of the Property during the current financial period.
+- decrease in cash and cash equivalents of approximately $0.5 million, mainly attributed to payments for purchases, settlement of non-trade liabilities, dividend payments, and the cash outflows related to the acquisition of the Property during the current financial year.

 Consolidated Statement of Cash Flows

-Despite a lower profit recorded, the improvement in net cash from operating activities for the first half of 2025, as compared to its corresponding period in 2024, was primarily driven by a reduction in inventory holdings and the receipts of a grant reimbursement during the current financial period.
-This was partially offset by higher cash outflows for the settlement of trade liabilities and payments to non-trade suppliers.
+Despite the losses recorded, net cash from operating activities for FY 2025 remained comparable to that of FY 2024.
+This was primarily attributable to a reduction in inventory holdings and the receipt of a grant reimbursement in the 1st half of 2025, partially offset by higher cash outflows for the settlement of payments to non-trade suppliers.

-Net cash used in investing activities was mainly attributable to capital expenditure incurred in relation to the acquisition of the Property, as well as ongoing enhancements made to farms and other facilities in Singapore and overseas.
-In addition, there was payment made for the purchase of a life insurance policy for a key management personnel of the Group during the current financial period.
+Net cash used in investing activities was mainly attributable to capital expenditure incurred for the acquisition of the Property, as well as ongoing enhancements to farms and other facilities in Singapore and overseas.
+In addition, the Group granted an unsecured convertible loan to N&E Innovations Pte.
+Ltd. in July 2025 and made payment for the purchase of a life insurance policy for a key management personnel during the current financial year.

 VARIANCE FROM PROSPECT STATEMENT

-There is no variance from the previous prospect statement, included in the full year results announcement for the year ended 31 December 2024, released via the SGXNET on 15 January 2025.
+There is no variance from the previous prospect statement released via the SGXNET on 18 July 2025.

 PROSPECTS

-Barring any unforeseen circumstances, the Group expects to maintain profitability in the second half of 2025.
+Barring any unforeseen circumstances, the Group expects to return to profitability in FY 2026, despite prevailing external challenges.